Conrad-cyber-Obi/Security-Incident-Response-Plan/README.md

 #Correct way to implement a SIRP

-#It is an rtf. file
+#The file is an .rtf